Kembo Diliwidi

-Kembo Diliwidi (born 3 February 2006) is a French professional football player who plays as a winger for Championnat National club Quevilly-Rouen, on loan from Lens.
+Kembo Diliwidi (born 3 February 2006) is a French professional football player who plays as a winger for Challenger Pro League club Dender.

 Career

 Diliwidi is a product of the youth academies of Nœux-les-Mines, US Vermelles and Lens, was promoted to Lens' reserves in 2023.
 On 10 November 2024, he signed his first professional contract with Lens until 2028.
 On 3 February 2025, he joined Le Mans on loan for the second half of the 2024–25 season in the Ligue 2.
 On 16 August 2025, he joined Quevilly-Rouen on loan in the Championnat National for the 2025–26 season.

 International career

 Born in France, Diliwidi is of DR Congolese descent.
 He is a youth international for France, having first been called to the France U19s in 2024.